Purdue-CSUSB/purdueusb.com/README.md

 ## **Contribution**

 ### **Editing Site Information**
 Directly editing the main branch is forbidden.
 To make updates, edit another branch and submit a pull request.
 Netlify bot will comment on your PR with a link to a deployed preview of your changes.
-When you complete the PR a build will commence under the Actions tab.
+When you merge into main a build will commence under the Actions tab.

 *Please take a moment to familiarize yourself with [YAML](https://learnxinyminutes.com/docs/yaml/) and [Markdown](https://learnxinyminutes.com/docs/markdown/) formats.*